jgumbley/phasorsyncrs/docs/adr/adr01_tdd_and_unit_size_structure.md

 ## Context

-PhasorSyncRS is our new, forward-looking software platform for high-performance, bidirectional MIDI communication and advanced real-time features.
-Given that development will be driven largely by agentic AIs under the guidance of an experienced architect (who is not deeply familiar with Rust), it is imperative that:
+PhasorSyncRS is a software platform for high-performance MIDI communication and real-time features.
+To ensure maintainability and testability, it is imperative that:

 - **Modules are Small and Focused:** Each unit of functionality must be self-contained, accomplishing a single well-defined task.
 - **Test-Driven Development (TDD) is the Norm:** Every module must be developed in a TDD fashion to ensure robust, well-verified behavior.
-- **Ease of Refactoring is Central:** Clear, isolated interfaces are essential so that even relatively weak LLM models can confidently re-implement modules within their context when necessary.
+- **Ease of Refactoring is Central:** Clear, isolated interfaces are essential for easy re-implementation of modules when necessary.

 This ADR establishes the rules and principles for structuring components and modules in PhasorSyncRS.